 What kind of interpersonal dynamic do you want to have on your team and what norms will you put in place to ensure you create it?
 How do you want to treat each other and what kind of environment will you ensure you create for each other?
 How do you want to speak of each other outside the team?
 Will the team have norms around confidentiality?
 What can you agree on is respectful and professional behavior?
 What is the primary mode of communication you will use with each other outside of team meetings (egs. text, email, phone, etc.) and how often do you expect to communicate?
 What email etiquette does the team desire, if any?
 Will you have norms around other interpersonal behaviours desired from team members (i.e. greeting each other, listening, turn taking, bringing food to team room, strong scents, etc.)?

-• We celebrate successes and failures
+• We celebrate successes and failures (how?)
+Celebrate successes by hanging out for drink and failures by participates volunteering activities/ workouts

-• We have each other’s back; put the team first
+• We have each other’s back; put the team first aligning individual goals with team goals

 • We agree to confront all departures from our norms and to address them as soon as possible